cheuklau/kthw-with-terraform/README.md

 Kubernetes support encrypting secret data, but this requires an encryption key.
 We need to generate encryption keys and pass them to the master nodes.

-### Boostrap the Etcd Cluster
+### Bootstrap the Etcd Cluster

 Etcd is a distributed key-value store that Kubernetes uses to store its internal data about the state of the cluster.
 Etcd must be installed across all master nodes and configured to form a cluster.

+## Current State

+There is still a bug with bootstrapping the ETCD cluster.
+Internal IP environment variable is being set as the curl command on the instance!